ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Readers are expected to be familiar with the terms and concepts from the following specifications.

-* CDDL {{RFC8610}}, CBOR {{RFC8949}} and COSE {{RFC9052}}{{RFC9053}}.
+* CDDL {{RFC8610}}, CBOR {{RFC8949}}, and COSE {{RFC9052}}{{RFC9053}}.

-* The CoAP protocol {{RFC7252}}, also in group communication scenarios {{I-D.ietf-core-groupcomm-bis}}.
+* CoAP {{RFC7252}}, also in group communication scenarios {{I-D.ietf-core-groupcomm-bis}}.
 These especially include the following concepts.

    - "application group", as a set of CoAP nodes that share a common set of resources.

-   - "security group", as a set of CoAP nodes that share the same security material, and use it to protect and verify exchanged messages.
+   - "security group", as a set of CoAP nodes that share the same security material and use it to protect and verify exchanged messages.

-* The OSCORE {{RFC8613}} and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} security protocols.
+* The security protocols OSCORE {{RFC8613}} and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
 These especially include the following concepts.

    - Group Manager, as the entity responsible for a set of OSCORE groups where communications among members are secured using Group OSCORE.
 An OSCORE group is used as a security group for one or many application groups.

    - Authentication credential, as the set of information associated with an entity, including that entity's public key and parameters associated with the public key.
 Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

-* The ACE framework for authentication and authorization {{RFC9200}}.
+* The ACE framework for Authentication and Authorization {{RFC9200}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

 * The management of keying material for groups in ACE {{RFC9594}} and specifically for OSCORE groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
 These include the concept of group-membership resource hosted by the Group Manager that new members access to join the OSCORE group, and that current members can access to retrieve updated keying material.

 Note that the term "endpoint" is used here following its OAuth definition {{RFC6749}}, aimed at denoting resources such as `/token` and `/introspect` at the AS, and `/authz-info` at the RS.
-This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".
+The CoAP definition, which is "\[a\]n entity participating in the CoAP protocol" {{RFC7252}}, is not used in this document.

 This document also refers to the following terminology:

 * Administrator: entity responsible for creating, configuring, and deleting OSCORE groups at a Group Manager.

 * Group name: stable and invariant name of an OSCORE group.
-The group name MUST be unique under the same Group Manager, and MUST be consistent with the ABNF rule "segment = *pchar" defined in {{Section 3.3 of RFC3986}}.
+The group name MUST be unique under the same Group Manager and MUST be consistent with the ABNF rule "segment = *pchar" defined in {{Section 3.3 of RFC3986}}.

 * Group-collection resource: a single-instance resource hosted by the Group Manager.
-An Administrator accesses a group-collection resource to retrieve the list of existing OSCORE groups, or to create a new OSCORE group, under that Group Manager.
+An Administrator accesses a group-collection resource to retrieve the list of existing OSCORE groups or to create a new OSCORE group, under that Group Manager.

    When defining operations at the Group Manager and providing examples, this document uses /manage as the url-path of the group-collection resource; implementations can use a different url-path.

-* Group-configuration resource: a resource hosted by the Group Manager, associated with an OSCORE group under that Group Manager.
+* Group-configuration resource: a resource hosted by the Group Manager and associated with an OSCORE group under that Group Manager.
 A group-configuration resource is identifiable with the invariant group name of the respective OSCORE group.
 An Administrator accesses a group-configuration resource to retrieve or change the configuration of the respective OSCORE group, or to delete that group.

    The url-path to a group-configuration resource has GROUPNAME as last segment, with GROUPNAME the invariant group name assigned upon its creation.
-Building on the considered url-path of the group-collection resource, this document uses /manage/GROUPNAME as the url-path of a group-configuration resource; implementations are not required to use this same construct, and can define their own instead.
+Building on the considered url-path of the group-collection resource, this document uses /manage/GROUPNAME as the url-path of a group-configuration resource; implementations are not required to use this same construct and can define their own instead.

 * Admin resource: a group-collection resource or a group-configuration resource hosted by the Group Manager.

 * Secure communication association: a security association established between any two of the Administrator, the AS, and the Group Manager and used for protecting their message exchanges.
-For example, depending on the used transport profile of ACE, this can rely on DTLS {{RFC9147}} as per {{RFC9202}}, or on OSCORE {{RFC8613}} as per {{RFC9203}}.
+For example, depending on the transport profile of ACE used, this can rely on DTLS {{RFC9147}} as per {{RFC9202}} or on OSCORE {{RFC8613}} as per {{RFC9203}}.

 # Group Administration # {#overview}

 With reference to the ACE framework and the terminology defined in OAuth 2.0 {{RFC6749}}:

 * The Group Manager acts as Resource Server (RS).
-The Group Manager provides one single group-collection resource, and one group-configuration resource per existing OSCORE group.
+The Group Manager provides one single group-collection resource and one group-configuration resource per existing OSCORE group.

-* The Administrator acts as Client (C), and requests to access the group-collection resource and group-configuration resources at the Group Manager.
+* The Administrator acts as Client (C) and requests to access the group-collection resource and group-configuration resources at the Group Manager.

 * The Authorization Server (AS) authorizes the Administrator to access the group-collection resource and group-configuration resources at a Group Manager.
 Multiple Group Managers can be associated with the same AS.

-    The authorized access for an Administrator can be limited to performing only a subset of operations, according to what is allowed by the authorization information in the Access Token issued to that Administrator (see {{scope-format}} and {{getting-access}}).
+    The authorized access for an Administrator can be limited to performing only a subset of operations, according to what is allowed by the authorization information in the access token issued to that Administrator (see {{scope-format}} and {{getting-access}}).
 The AS can authorize multiple Administrators to access the group-collection resource and the (same) group-configuration resources at the Group Manager.

-    The AS MAY issue Access Tokens to the Administrator for other purposes than accessing admin resources of registered Group Managers.
-For example, an Access Token can specify authorization information for joining OSCORE groups at a Group Manager (see {{I-D.ietf-ace-key-groupcomm-oscore}}), possibly combined with authorization information for accessing admin resources at the same Group Manager (see Section 3).
-Also, an AS can of course issue an Access Token that specifies authorization information unrelated to OSCORE groups, but instead pertaining to the access of other resources hosted by the Group Manager or other Resource Servers.
+    The AS MAY issue access tokens to the Administrator for other purposes than accessing admin resources of registered Group Managers.
+For example, an access token can specify authorization information for joining OSCORE groups at a Group Manager (see {{I-D.ietf-ace-key-groupcomm-oscore}}), possibly combined with authorization information for accessing admin resources at the same Group Manager (see {{scope-format}}).
+Also, an AS can of course issue an access token that specifies authorization information unrelated to OSCORE groups, but instead pertaining to the access of other resources hosted by the Group Manager or other Resource Servers.

 ## Managing OSCORE Groups ## {#managing-groups}

-{{fig-api}} shows the resources of a Group Manager available to an Administrator.
+{{fig-api}} shows the resources of a Group Manager that are available to an Administrator.

 ~~~~~~~~~~~ aasvg
              ___